-- 2 An eCPRI compliant interface shall fulfill the following requirements: - An eCPRI compatible interface shall follow the normative parts of this specification. - One or more eCPRI message types are used over the interface for eREC and eRE communication. - eCPRI message types in use are implemented per requirements defined for them.
+- 2 An eCPRI compliant interface shall fulfill the following requirements: - An eCPRI compatible interface shall follow the normative parts of this specification. - One or more eCPRI message types are used over the interface for eREC and eRE communication. - eCPRI message types in use are implemented as per their defined requirements.